-Based upon intravenous dosing of triamcinolone acetonide phosphate ester, the half-life of triamcinolone acetonide was reported to be 88 minutes.
-The volume of distribution (Vd) reported was 99.5 L (SD \pm 27.5) and clearance was 45.2 L/ hour (SD \pm 9.1) for triamcinolone acetonide.
+Based upon intravenous dosing of triamcinolone acetonide phosphate ester, the half-life of triamcinolone acetonide was reported to be 88 minutes and clearance was 45.2 L/ hour (SD ± 9.1) for triamcinolone acetonide.
 The plasma half-life of corticosteroids does not correlate well with the biologic half-life.

-Pharmacokinetic characterization of the NASACORT AQ formulation was determined in both normal adult subjects and patients with allergic rhinitis.
-Single dose intranasal administration of 220 mcg of NASACORT AQ in normal adult subjects and patients demonstrated minimal absorption of triamcinolone acetonide.
-The mean peak plasma concentration was approximately 0.5 ng/mL (range: 0.1 to 1.0 ng/mL) and occurred at 1.5 hours post dose.
-The mean plasma drug concentration was less than 0.06 ng/mL at 12 hours and below the assay detection limit at 24 hours.
+After a single dose intranasal administration of 220 mcg of NASACORT AQ in normal adult subjects and patients, the mean plasma drug concentration was less than 0.06 ng/mL at 12 hours and below the assay detection limit at 24 hours.
 The average terminal half-life was 3.1 hours.
-Dose proportionality was demonstrated in normal subjects and in patients following a single intranasal dose of 110 mcg or 220 mcg NASACORT AQ.